-Fay is organized into three divisions: Primary School, consisting of pre-kindergarten through grade two; Lower School, grades three through six; and Upper School, grades seven through nine.
+Fay is organized into three divisions: Primary School (Pre-K through Grade 2); Lower School (Grade 3 through Grade 6), and Upper School (Grade 7 through Grade 9).
 Each of these divisions has been carefully tailored to meet the developmental needs of its students.
 At every level, we offer an age-appropriate program that is attuned to our mission of educating each child to his or her full potential.

 Our broad and balanced program of education offers each student opportunities to experience the intrinsic pleasures of learning as it prepares each child for the next steps in his or her academic life.
 With the caring guidance of excellent teachers, Fay students become confident learners, enthusiastic about striving to achieve their full potential.
 The continuity of our program is built upon close relationships of students, teachers, and parents working together to embrace the value of effort and the joy of achievement while preparing students for further success in school and in life.